chamoji/chamoji.github.io/_posts/2015-02-10-Xrd-Calculations.md

 If we ignore the Taunt button, we have...

 	9 * [ (5 choose 1) + (5 choose 2) + ... + (5 choose 5) ]
-	9 * 31
+	9 * 31 = 279
+	279 + 9 * (5 choose 0) =
-	279 single-directional moves (excluding Taunt button)
+	288 single-directional moves (excluding Taunt button)

 Interesting.

+So at any given frame in a match you want exactly 1 input out of the 288 possible (excluding taunt).
+So that probability is 1/288 = ~0.35%

+But, this isn't the whole story.
+In a match the dynamics of the fight change which inputs you actually want to come out.
+In other words, which inputs actually result in some action differs over time.
+For example, during blockstun you are limited to a certain subset of the total moves (continue to guard with 1 or 4, and then Dead Angle with 6P+K).

+With those facts in mind, we can come up with a list of percentages regarding different inputs:

 Ok, math time is over.
 See you next time.